Used Books and Learning Materials

 (V) Place with your items a typed or written list of items and asking price, organized by category, your name, address, and phone number.

 (VI) Within three weeks, sellers will be mailed a check for items sold.
-(A 20% fee will be deducted from sales to help cover costs.
-This is a small increase from last year.)
-By April 24, send a self-addressed stamped envelope to: Deb Tuszkiewicz, 5120 24th Pl, Kenosha, WI 53144-1396.
+(A 20% fee will be deducted from sales to help cover costs.)
+By April 23, send a self-addressed stamped envelope to: Deb Tuszkiewicz, 5120 24th Pl, Kenosha, WI 53144-1396.
 Or consider telling Deb to donate to WPA the money from the sale of your items.

 (VIII) Unsold books may be picked up after 3:30 pm Saturday.
 Any remaining after 5:00 pm will be surrendered, unless you have made prior arrangements.